ScriptTiger/IP/README.md

 TBA.
 This script will output geographical and other information for any given IP address by incrementing subnet length iteratively to recurse through possible network IDs/CIDR calculated by Network_Calc until finding a match in GeoLite2.

-GeoLite2:
+GeoLite2_Update.cmd:

-Download and extract the following 2 zip files to the GeoLite2 subdirectory:
+Will automatically download and extract the following 2 zip files to the GeoLite2 subdirectory:

 http://geolite.maxmind.com/download/geoip/database/GeoLite2-City-CSV.zip